Kehrlann/spring-security-architecture-workshop/README.md

 _instructor_ Welcome ; explain the format ; share the repository

 1. Adding Spring Security to an existing project
     - _instructor_ 🗒️ mention WebSecurityConfigurerAdapater and lambda-DSL
     - _instructor_ 🗒️ a word on VS Code and IntelliJ
     - _instructor_ 🗒️ a word on IntelliJ's HTTP client
     - _instructor_ 💡 introduce filters and filter chain
 2. Implementing your first filter
     - _instructor_ 🗒️ walk through CsrfFilter
     - _instructor_ 🗒️ explain how to check which filters are registered
     - _instructor_ 💡️ introduce authentication and security context
 3. Adding custom authentication
     - _instructor_ 🗒️ a word on persisting authentication between requests
     - _instructor_ 💡 introduce use-case, why a filter would be inconvenient
 4. An authentication provider
     - _instructor_ 🗒️ debrief auth types (HTTP Basic vs Form POST)
     - _instructor_ 💡️ present configurers, examples: CSRFConfigurer, HttpBasicConfigurer
 5. Configurers (this may be optional)
     - _instructor_ 🗒️ debrief reference docs vs configurers
     - _instructor_ 💡️ explain post-processing and delegation
     - _instructor_ 💡️ note: the following requires Docker, otherwise change the use-case
 6. Overloading Spring Security behavior
     - _instructor_ 💡️ explain post-processing and delegation
 7. Authorization, permissions and access control
+    - _instructor_ 💡️ explain authorization tradeoffs
+8. Testing
-   - _instructor_ 💡️ closing thoughts
+    - _instructor_ 💡️ closing thoughts.